-CURLOPT_CONNECT_ONLY Pass a long.
+CURLOPT CONNECT ONLY Pass a long.
 If the parameter equals 1, it tells the library to perform all the required proxy authentication and connection setup, but no data transfer.
-This option is useful only on HTTP URLs.
-This option is useful with the CURLINFO_LASTSOCKET option to curl_easy_getinfo(3).
-The library can set up the connection and then the application can obtain the most recently used socket for special data transfers.
+This option is implemented for HTTP, SMTP and POP3.
+The option can be used to simply test a connection to a server, but is more useful when used with the CURLINFO_LASTSOCKET option to curl_easy_getinfo(3) as the library can set up the connection and then the application can obtain the most recently used socket for special data transfers.
 (Added in 7.15.2) CURLOPT_USE_SSL Pass a long using one of the values from below, to make libcurl use your desired level of SSL for the transfer.
 (Added in 7.11.0) This is for enabling SSL/TLS when you use FTP, SMTP, POP3, IMAP etc.

-(This option was known as CURLOPT_FTP_SSL up to 7.16.4, and the constants were known as CURLFTPSSL) CURLUSESSL_NONE Don't attempt to use SSL.
+(This option was known as CURLOPT_FTP_SSL up to 7.16.4, and the constants were known as CURLFTPSSL)

+CURLUSESSL_NONE

+Don't attempt to use SSL.

-CURLUSESSL_TRY Try using SSL, proceed as normal otherwise.
+CURLUSESSL TRY Try using SSL, proceed as normal otherwise.

-CURLUSESSL_CONTROL Require SSL for the control connection or fail with CURLE_USE_SSL_FAILED.
+CURLUSESSL CONTROL Require SSL for the control connection or fail with CURLE_USE_SSL_FAILED.

-CURLUSESSL_ALL Require SSL for all communication or fail with CURLE_USE_SSL_FAILED.
+CURLUSESSL ALL Require SSL for all communication or fail with CURLE_USE_SSL_FAILED.

 CURLOPT_RESOLVE Pass a pointer to a linked list of strings with host name resolve information to use for requests with this handle.
 The linked list should be a fully valid list of struct curl_slist structs properly filled in.
 Use curl_slist_append(3) to create the list and curl_slist_free_all(3) to clean up an entire list.
 Each single name resolve string should be written using the format HOST:PORT:ADDRESS where HOST is the name libcurl will try to resolve, PORT is the port number of the service where libcurl wants to connect to the HOST and ADDRESS is the numerical IP address.
 If libcurl is built to support IPv6, ADDRESS can of course be either IPv4 or IPv6 style addressing.
 This option effectively pre-populates the DNS cache with entries for the host+port pair so redirects and everything that operations against the HOST+PORT will instead use your provided ADDRESS.
 You can remove names from the DNS cache again, to stop providing these fake resolves, by including a string in the linked list that uses the format "-HOST:PORT".
 The host name must be prefixed with a dash, and the host name and port number must exactly match what was already added previously.
-(Added in 7.12.3) SSL and SECURITY OPTIONS CURLOPT_SSLCERT Pass a pointer to a zero terminated string as parameter.
-The string should be the file name of your certificate.
-The default format is "PEM" and can be changed with CURLOPT_SSLCERTTYPE.
-With NSS this is the nickname of the certificate you wish to authenticate with.
+(Added in 7.21.3) CURLOPT_DNS_SERVERS Set the list of DNS servers to be used instead of the system default.
+The format of the dns servers option is: host[:port][,host[:port]]...